Rule of LifeBREAD READING PLAN

 Hospitality Entry Level: Keep a prayer list of those you would like to see come to know Jesus.
 Connect one-on-one with them in a casual setting, like a walk.

 Hospitality Reach Level: In addition to a prayer list, invite someone into the spiritually-rich tradition of fellowship around the table, sharing a meal and welcoming them into your home.
-(We encourage you to do this safely as COVID-19 restrictions ease.)

 More on Hospitality